cloudkick/whiskey/README.md

 ### My test gets reported as "timeout" instead of "failure"

-If your test gets reported as "timeout" instead of "failure" your test code most likely looks similar to the one bellow:
+If your test gets reported as "timeout" instead of "failure" your test code most likely looks similar to the one below:

 ```javascript
 exports["test failure"] = function(test, assert){